Proud Prophet: Game Play

-During the first four simulated days, the Soviets mobilized forces under cover of a giant training exercise and made a covert biological attack on Bonn, the capital of West Germany.
+During the first four simulated days, the Soviets (as played by the Red Team) mobilized forces under cover of a giant training exercise and made a covert biological attack on Bonn, the capital of West Germany.
 NATO forces were moved into defensive positions.
 When shooting started, the NATO defenses held in the southern and central parts of the line but were forced back in the north.
-The Soviets attacked Ramstein and other air bases with chemical weapons.
-On the fifth simulated day, with Soviet troops near Hamburg and the northern line about to collapse, SecDef Weinberger authorized the use of 11 subkiloton nuclear artillery rounds to stabilize the NATO line.
+The Soviets attacked Ramstein Air Base and other air bases, using chemical weapons.
+On the fifth simulated day, with Soviet troops near Hamburg and the northern line about to collapse, Secretary of Defense Weinberger authorized the use of 11 subkiloton nuclear artillery rounds to stabilize the NATO line.
 The Soviet advance paused, but they replied with their own nuclear artillery.
 More nuclear exchanges followed, but only near the front line for the first few days.
 For a while it looked like restraint might prevail.
 However, nuclear exchanges gradually extended north and south along the line, and both sides started using aircraft and missiles to attack rear area targets using warheads with tens of kilotons of yield.
 After three days of nuclear war, Bonn, Hamburg, all regional NATO and Warsaw Pact air bases, and dozens of bridges across the Oder River had been destroyed.
 A simulated text-based hotline between the opposing commanders was in use during these exchanges to communicate the limited intent of the strikes, but messages on it were not trusted.
 By the fifth day of nuclear operations, high-yield strategic warheads had been used in western Germany, Belgium, the Netherlands, Poland, and the Kaliningrad enclave of the Soviet Union.
 By the seventh, there had been dozens of high-yield strikes in France, England, and eastern Poland.
-All these strikes were aimed at military targets, but collateral damage was extreme.
+All these strikes were aimed at military targets, but collateral damage was extensive.
 Some of the players became emotionally involved.
 Paris, London, Amsterdam, Rotterdam, Brussels, and every major city in Germany and Poland were destroyed.
 Other strikes hit Sweden, Belarus, the Baltics, Japan, South Korea, the Philippines, Alaska, and Hawaii.
 In the end, half a billion people would have been killed in the nuclear exchanges and at least that many more would have died from radiation and starvation.
 Major parts of the northern hemisphere would have been uninhabitable for decades.